arkypita/Vigotech-VG-L7X/Hardware/Convert VG-L7x to standard GRBL board.md

 ![hack](grbl-hack.jpg)

-You should carefully remove the smd resistor R7, R8, R37, R38 and solder a small wire between the resistor pad, side near CH330, and the resistor pad near Atmega 328.
+You should carefully remove the smd resistor R7, R8, R37, R38 and solder a pair of small wires between the resistor pad, side near CH330, and the resistor pad near Atmega 328.
 TX to RX, and RX to TX.

 WARNING: this entails the loss of the warranty and the disabling of all WiFi functions.
 The board will only continue to work via USB.